j14chambers/Basics/README.md

 ## 5. Basic Layouts

 Take everything so far and make info cards for how to use CSS.
 Also can be CSS and HTML tips

+- When the CSS is finished for the header and footer, add to all pages.
+- Fix the CSS for the Header and links